tovrstra/applybci/README.rst

 .. code-block:: bash

-    ./applybci.py SAPO-34_1Si_O1.xyz rules.txt parameters.tx
+    ./applybci.py SAPO-34_1Si_O1.xyz rules.txt parameters.txt

 You should get the following output

 .. code-block:: text

-    Detected 9 real numbers in title line
+    Detected 9 real numbers in title line.
     Treating system as periodic with the following cell vectors in Angstrom.
-Cell vectors are displayed as rows.
+(Cell vectors are displayed as rows.)
     [[ 26.08794    0.
 0.      ]
      [-13.04388   22.5927     0.      ]
      [  0.
 0. 28.627584]]